dronry/Drone-Dash/README.md

-Here’s a unique and professional README file tailored for your drone game project.

----

-# **Drone Navigation Game**
+Drone Navigation Game

-Welcome to the **Drone Navigation Game**, a fun and interactive game where you guide a drone through a grid to reach its target while avoiding obstacles.
+Welcome to the **Drone Navigation Game, a fun and interactive game where you guide a drone through a grid to reach its target while avoiding obstacles.
 Designed using Python's `turtle` module, this game is perfect for beginner coders exploring simple graphics and game mechanics.

----

-## **Features**
+Features

 * A dynamic 5x5 grid-based gameboard.
 * Interactive drone navigation using keyboard arrow keys.